 This qualification covers the essential knowledge and skills to work and succeed in a supply chain role in an office environment (versus Warehouse based roles).
-Our subjects cover such crucial topics as: records for logistics operations; purchasing and procurement sustainability in logistics.
-Critical communication skills are covered in-depth to ensure that learners can work effectively with colleagues and customers.
+Our subjects cover crucial topics such as records for logistics operations, purchasing and procurement, and sustainability in logistics.
+Critical communication skills are covered in depth to ensure that learners can work effectively with colleagues and customers.
 This program specifically addresses legal current obligations under Workplace Health and Safety, Chain of Responsibility and Fatigue Management laws in a practical and engaging way.

 Start and study anytime

 Dedicated student adviser

 offered under the Certificate III in Supply Chain Operations

 Please note that subjects and specific units of competency on offer will vary and may change during your enrolment

 Elective subjects may apply and will be determined during the induction process

 Safety is paramount in every industry, especially in Warehousing and Logistics.
 This Subject provides the skills and knowledge required to work in a healthy and safe manner.
 You will learn to recognise hazards, the importance of safety signs and how to raise safety issues within a warehouse or logistics workplace.
 This is a great entry level Subject to help you respond to emergency incidents and use manual handling techniques safely.